 Lamb Chops – After buying lamb from various sources, I recommend looking for fresh, high-quality lamb chops.
 Check the meat’s color and texture to ensure you’re getting the best quality.
 The right cut will make a big difference in flavor and tenderness when seared to perfection.

-How To Cook Lamb Chops
+How To Cook This Lamb Chops Recipe

-- Once the fat has melted into the pan, lay the chops flat on one of their sides.
-Cook them until browned, then turn and cook on the other side.
-Then, add 2 tablespoons off butter, garlic and thyme.
+Next: Once the fat has melted into the pan, lay the chops flat on one of their sides.
+Sear the lamb chops over high heat until browned to enhance the overall taste, then turn and cook on the other side.

-- Stir well until the butter is foaming, and spoon the butter over the lamb for a minute or so.
+Then: Add 2 tablespoons off butter, garlic and thyme.
+Spoon the butter over the lamb for a minute or so.
 Basting the lamb chops will add much more flavour to them.

 Lamb Chops Temperature Guide: